 GTG Holdings, Inc. is a holding company affiliated with Gores Technology Group, a privately held international acquisition and management firm that pursues an aggressive strategy of acquiring promising high-technology organizations and managing them for growth and profitability.
-GTG Holdings and Gores Technology Group are affiliated through common majority ownership.
 GTG Holdings holds a number of the businesses acquired through transactions led by Gores Technology Group.